Spectral theorems for positive algebra homomorphisms: Ups and downs

-\begin{remark} When $\ostwo$ is a linear subspace of $\os$, and when $S$ is a non-empty subset of $\ostwo$, then the ups and downs of $S$ in $\ostwo$ and in $\os$ need not be the same.
-With \cref{3_res:integral_preserves_lattice_structure} in mind, we note that, for a monotone complete partially ordered algebra $\oa$ and an idempotent $p\in\posoa$, the ups and downs of a non-empty subset of $p\oa$ in $p \oa$ coincide with their counterparts in $\oa$.
+\begin{remark} When $\ostwo$ is a linear subspace of $\os$ and $S$ is a non-empty subset of $\ostwo$, the ups and downs of $S$ in $\ostwo$ and in $\os$ need not be the same.
+With \cref{3_res:integral_preserves_moduli} in mind, we note that, for a monotone complete partially ordered algebra $\oa$ with monotone continuous multiplication and an idempotent $p\in\posoa$, the ups and downs of a non-empty subset of $p\oa$ in $p \oa$ coincide with their counterparts in $\oa$.
 This follows from \cref{3_res:properties_inherited_by_algebras_associated_to_idempotent}.
 Similar statements hold for $\oa p$ and $p\oa p$. \end{remark}

 We collect a few basic facts in the next three results.